timconradinc/wordthing/README.md

 - Probably lots.
 - The alignment could be better and the tags below could be fixed better.
 - Rejoin the content back into original format / paragraphs

+# Also.
+I do most of my writing on my ipad and just wanted this basic functionality.
+This is meant to be ran under pythonista on the ipad.
+I use Ulysses to edit text, then put it into this, then put it back into Ulysses to edit.
+Or, that's the theory.
+YMMV